<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2186299845444317&amp;ev=PageView&amp;noscript=1">

 Menopause is driven by a natural decline in estrogen, the primary female sex hormone.
 This hormonal shift affects not only your reproductive system but also your gut and vaginal health.

-- Gut microbiome: Your gut is home to trillions of bacteria, fungi, and other microbes that help digest food, support immunity, and regulate hormones.
-Among them is a group called the estrobolome, which is bacteria that help recycle estrogen in your body.
+Gut microbiome: Your gut is home to trillions of bacteria, fungi, and other microbes that help digest food, support immunity, and regulate hormones.
+Among them is a group called the estrobolome - bacteria that help recycle estrogen in your body.
 When estrogen drops, the balance of these microbes changes, often leading to symptoms like bloating, weight changes, and mood swings.

 These microbiome changes aren't just background noise.
 They can make menopause symptoms more intense or harder to manage.
 That's why researchers are asking whether probiotics, which support healthy bacteria, might help restore balance.
 With this foundation in mind, let's look at what science actually says.